AVG vs. McAfee 2024: Can a Free Antivirus Solution Beat an AV Titan?

 Read McAfee Review

 For a free antivirus tool, AVG offers a lot.
 Not that all of the features listed above are included with the free version, but the basic antivirus protection does have a nice smattering of security offerings.
-If you want all of the features available, you can upgrade to one of the paid plans.
-People on a budget looking for basic coverage that will keep them safe online, however, can use only the free version and feel confident knowing they’re safe.
+If you want all the features available, you can upgrade to one of the paid plans.
+However, people on a budget looking for basic coverage that will keep them safe online can use only the free version and feel confident knowing they’re safe.

 McAfee antivirus programs have been in the game for a long time.
 To keep things fresh, McAfee added a variety of additional security features to its basic protection that works well for families, individuals, and businesses.